-2024 recipient Zahra Manteit has seen firsthand the benefits of the program.
+After a full year in the scholarship program, 2024 recipient Zahra Manteit has seen firsthand the benefits of the program.
 "I had to move from my hometown Dalby to go to uni, and the extra support that came with it made a huge difference," Zahra shared.
 "The vacation work has given me an amazing head start to a career in engineering with so many opportunities to explore different pathways in the natural gas industry".

-During her first block of vacation work, Zahra was based in the field, with the second block of vacation work in the Brisbane head office gas production forecasting process.
+During her first block of vacation work, Zahra was based in the field, with the second block of vacation work in the Brisbane head office working on a project to streamline the monthly gas production forecasting process.
 "I have learnt in depth about our operations and the important connection between the field and head office.
 Connecting with different teams to identify gaps and improve efficiency has taught me both important technical skills, but also crucial soft skills to support my professional development."